Stuart Davis (painter): Career

-In 1928, he visited Paris, France for a year, where he painted street scenes.
-In 1929, while in Paris, he married his American girlfriend, Bessie Chosak.
-In the 1930s, he became increasingly politically engaged; according to Cécile Whiting, Davis' goal was to "reconcile abstract art with Marxism and modern industrial society".
-In 1934 he joined the Artists' Union; he was later elected its president.
-In 1936 the American Artists' Congress elected him National Secretary.
-He painted murals for Federal Art Project of the Works Progress Administration that are influenced by his love of jazz.
+In the 1930s, he became more politically active.
+According to Cécile Whiting, he sought to "reconcile abstract art with Marxism and modern industrial society".
+He joined the Artists' Union in 1934 and later served as its president.
+In 1936, he was elected National Secretary of the American Artists' Congress.
+During this period, he completed mural commissions for the Federal Art Project of the Works Progress Administration.